lukeluocn/multicoresysu2020/content/cuda-exec.md

 ### Command

-This is the full mode --- with which `rexec` compiles the project for you, offloads the executable to the remote server on behalf of you, and queries the result.
-Note that it is possible that you will have to wait for some time before querying the result back (depending on the buffer size), but it is safe to cancel the querying process.
+This is the full mode --- with which `rexec` compiles the project for you, offloads the executable to the remote server on behalf of you, and queries the corresponding result.
+Note that it is possible you will have to wait for some time before querying the result back (depending on the buffer size), but it is safe to cancel the querying process.
 You can query the result manually some time later.

+{{% notice note %}}
 CAVEAT: currently `rexec` only supports offloading a single-filed executable (i.e., your executable should not rely on extra resources).
-Besides, the executable must be `main` (we don't see any marginal benefits from allowing you to specify the executable name currently).
+Besides, the executable must be `main` (we don't see any marginal benefits from allowing you to specify the executable name in the current version).
+{{% /notice %}}

 ```bash
 ~ ./rexec.macos --home vecadd